rubinlinux/craftoria/README.txt

             !config channel #mychan supybot.plugins.Craftoria.announce on

-        2.1) Using the Minecraft server log file
+        2.2) Using the Minecraft server log file

         Next, if you are going to use the Minecraft server log file, you need to configure where the Minecraft server log file is located.
 You should use an absolute path to the log file, otherwise unpredictable things might happen.

-            !config supybot.plugins.Craftoria.minecraft_server_location /path/to/minecraft_server/logs/latest.log
+            !config supybot.plugins.Craftoria.minecraft_server_log /path/to/minecraft_server/logs/latest.log

-        2.2) Using log4j2 built into the Minecraft server
+        2.3) Using log4j2 built into the Minecraft server

         If you are going to use log4j2 on the server, you need to edit the log4j2.xml file and set the host and port parameters of the Socket